Nursing Home Injuries: Bed Sores

 Bed Sores/Decubitus Ulcers: Some bedsores, also called decubitus ulcers, are caused by a lack of blood flow to an area of the skin from extended pressure to one area on the body.
 Normally because people are moving often these sores don't happen, but in nursing homes people are not always able to reposition themselves in order to avoid getting these types of sores.
 It is the responsibility of the nursing homes to reposition the residents regularly at two hour intervals to prevent bed sores.
 Keeping patients clean and dry from soiled beds is critical in preventing these painful pressure sores.

 - Prolonged pressure to one area of the body without repositioning

 - Exposures to wet soiled bed and/or diapers

 Our loved ones rely on their caretakers to help them move to avoid these sores that can lead to infections sometimes unfortunately resulting in death.
 Bed sores are preventable with proper care.
 If your loved one has acquired a staph or another infection while in the care of a nursing home, it's important to contact an attorney to protect your rights.

-Contact us today online or by telephone at 888-335-9457 to speak with an experienced New York medical negligence law firm.
+Contact us online or via telephone at (888) 260-0473 to speak with an experienced New York medical negligence law firm.

 If your loved one had an accident while in the care of a nursing home, they may have been the victim of negligence.
 Please contact the New York lawyers of Rheingold, Valet, Rheingold, Ruffo & Giuffra LLP today for a FREE consultation with an experienced and trusted attorney who handles personal injury cases involving nursing homes.